2026 United States lieutenant gubernatorial elections

-The 2026 United States lieutenant gubernatorial elections are scheduled to be held on November 3, 2026, in 31 states and three territories.
+The 2026 United States lieutenant gubernatorial elections are scheduled to be held on November 3, 2026, in 10 states.
 The previous lieutenant gubernatorial elections for this group of states took place in 2022, except in Vermont, where lieutenant governors serve two-year terms and elected their lieutenant governor in 2024.
-Twenty-four lieutenant governors run on the same ticket as the governor.

 Partisan composition

 Going into the election, there are 11 Republican lieutenant governors and 6 Democratic lieutenant governors in the United States.
 This class of lieutenant governors is made up of 8 Republicans and 2 Democrats.
 Republicans are defending one lieutenant governorship in a state that Kamala Harris won in 2024 (Vermont), while there are no states with Democratic lieutenant governors which Donald Trump won.